rpwagner/pyodide-ext/README.md

 ## Configure and Build GitHub Pages

 This repository uses a [GitHub Actions workflow](https://docs.github.com/en/actions/writing-workflows/about-workflows) to build a Pyodide distribution and to deploy that distribution to GitHub Pages.
 First, follow the GitHub instructions to enable [building the distribution using the GitHub Actions workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow) on your new repository.

+If you see build work and deploy fail, double check this.

 ---